-Since teachers have help our students so much… I wanted to write about the 10 things that they are doing that we DON’T get to see on a daily basis.
+Since teachers have helped our students so much… I wanted to write about the 10 things that they are doing that we DON’T get to see on a daily basis.

 I was a teacher and looking at my children’s teachers, I have noticed something… they truly care about our children.
 This is the time to honor those people that go above and beyond, after all.